AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 The `import/csv` endpoint expects data in base64 encoded format:

-*  **Encoding**: Before submitting, your CSV data must be base64 encoded.
-This means there's no need to escape special characters beforehand.
+*  **Encoding**: Before submitting, your CSV data must be base64 encoded, which means there is no need to escape special characters.
 *  **Compression**: Optionally use [gzip](https://www.gzip.org) to compress your data before encoding, especially when handling larger CSVs that might hit server or PHP request size limits.
 *  **Delimiter**: This API is tailored for CSVs using commas as field and multi-value separators.
 Any other delimiters will cause the import to fail.